sergiojgm/guides/protocol/git/README.md

 Submit a [GitHub pull request].

-Ask for a code review in the project's chat room.
+Ask for a code review in the project's chat room and post the link to the pull request.

 [good commit message]: http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html
 [GitHub pull request]: https://help.github.com/articles/using-pull-requests/